bakerac4/vsc-prettier-glimmer/README.md

 ## Features

-Format your handlebars files with Prettier ... that's it!
+Format your handlebars files with Prettier ... while also respecting your .prettierrc file

 Before